picsoung/meteor-untappd/README.md

-#meteor-uber
+#meteor-untappd
-An implementation of the Uber OAuth flow.
+An implementation of the Untappd OAuth flow.

 #package dependencies